pedrosimao/cra-starter/README.md

-# ReactTS 17 Start-up Starter
+# ReactTS 17 Start-up Starter (SPA)

-Personal starter project forked from [vite-reactts17-chakra-jest-husky](https://github.com/The24thDS/vite-reactts17-chakra-jest-husky).
-It is intended to quickly bootstrap React SPA apps for any start-up project starting from scratch.
+My personal starter project!
+It was forked from [vite-reactts17-chakra-jest-husky](https://github.com/The24thDS/vite-reactts17-chakra-jest-husky).
+It is intended to quickly bootstrap React SPA apps for any React project.

 This is a [React](https://reactjs.org) + [TypeScript](https://www.typescriptlang.org/) + [Chakra UI](https://chakra-ui.com) boilerplate to be built with [Vite](https://vitejs.dev).
-It also includes [Husky](https://typicode.github.io/husk) and a pre-commit hook that runs `yarn format`.

 ## What's inside?